nazariyg/Phred/README.md

 ***

+> The currently implemented object-oriented library & framework features are not yet an RC.
+Class names, method names, and other details need to be tuned in to the PHP developers' best preferences.
+Phred will most likely branch into an OOP library and a separate framework.
+But at this point, Phred requires code contributions to enable PHP developers with the advantages of Phred as soon as PHP 7 arrives.
+Hopefully, the advanced extension capabilities of PHP 7 would allow for more seamless backward compatibility as well as for dedicated syntax for data structures.

+***

 * [Preface](#preface)
     * [PHP 6 or Uniphant vs. Elecorn](#php-6-or-uniphant-vs-elecorn)
     * [PHP 7 or Much Like PHP 5.6+ but Faster](#php-7-or-much-like-php-56-but-faster)